jongstra/prisma/README.md

 ## Thanks
 Thanks are extended to the following:
 - Dutch Government: The initial development of this project has been funded by the Dutch government.
 This support has been instrumental for the creation this project.
-- MITRE: This project builds on the work of MITRE in providing ATT&CK mapppings.
+- The MITRE Corporation: This project builds on the work of MITRE which provides actualized ATT&CK mapppings.
 These mappings form a crucial basis for this project.
 - Developers of DeTT&CT: This project extends the work in DETT&CT and would not have existed without it.